patrickfav/id-mask/README.md

 #### Option C: Arbitrary-Precision Integers (BigInteger)

-If your ids are typed as [BigInteger](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html) you can either convert them to long (if they are bound to 64 bit) or use the specific IdMask implementation.
+If your ids are typed as [BigInteger](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html) you can either convert them to long (if they are bound to 64 bit) or use the specific IDMask implementation.
 Note that the big integer will be converted to a [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) byte representation supported up to 15 byte length (i.e. up to `2^120`).

 ```java
 IdMask<BigInteger> idMask = IdMasks.forBigInteger(Config.builder(key).build());